 Can you provide a list of member clubs?

 No. If your primary interest for joining is to get access to other clubs, then this isn’t the community for you.
 We’re about the people first and foremost.

 How Many Members Do You Have?

-Right now we have around 120 members.
+Right now we have just over 150 members.
 We’re not looking to scale far and fast.
 This is a matter of finding the right people and growing in a way that is best for our community.